 An investor deck, and the corresponding presentation, can help you secure funding to scale your business and build a successful, sustainable company.
-In this article you’ll learn about the key information you need to include, and at the end, you can download an investor pitch deck template to ensure you provide potential investors with all the information they need to make a decision.
+In this article you’ll learn about the key information you need to include, and at the end, you can download an investor pitch deck template to ensure you provide venture capital firms with all the information they need to make a decision.

-It’s important to note, however, that every investor will have different criteria they look for in a startup, so do your research and customize your presentation every time you give it.
+It’s important to note that every investor will have different criteria they look for in a startup.
+So do your research and customize your deck every time you send it.

 What to Include in an Investor Pitch Deck

-The majority of your investor deck should cover these pillars:
+The majority of your investor pitch deck should cover these pillars:

 Company and Team Overview

 Have you and your co-founders (if applicable) started a company before, or can you otherwise prove that you know what you’re getting into?
 And what about the rest of your leadership and other employees?